-Originally isolated in the late 1800s, bromelain can play a key role in digestion, and perhaps more importantly, its properties have prompted many practitioners to use it as an agent in wound healing and the prevention of infection and inflammation for decades.
+Originally isolated in the late 1800s, bromelain can play a key role in digestion, and perhaps more importantly, its properties have prompted many practitioners to use it as an agent in wound healing and the prevention of illness and irritation decades.

 What Does Bromelain Do?

 Put simply, bromelain breaks down protein.
 This has fairly obvious benefits when you consider that many of the foods you eat contain high amounts of protein and they have been thoroughly cooked, destroying most of the naturally occurring enzymes.
 As a proteolytic enzyme it assists the body’s own digestive mechanisms in reducing very large, complex protein molecules into smaller peptide units or individual amino acids.

 These smaller components are crucial for your own production of muscle, neurotransmitters, and other protein-based molecules that your body produces.
 Many of bromelain’s benefits; however, are actually based on absorption of the intact enzyme in the small intestine; it is this absorption makes possible its systemic effects such as reducing redness.

 Traditionally societies in South America have used pineapples to reduce digestive upset and reduce irrtation.
 Here are some of the other amazing health benefits of this enzyme, as well as the studies that support the benefits of bromelain: